seantan02/lumaa-spring-2025-swe/README.md

 ### 2. Remote Role (If Applicable)
 - If the role is remote, I am happy to collaborate through tools such as Zoom and other online communication platforms.
 For remote work, I would propose the following compensation package:

-1. Base Salary: $37.5/hour (to reflect the savings from working remotely while still offering competitive compensation).
+1. Base Salary: $65000/year (to reflect the savings from working remotely while still offering competitive compensation).
 2. Company Shares: A modest allocation of company equity.
 3. Performance Bonus: A bonus structure of 1-20%, contingent on the same performance metrics, such as mentioned above.

-I am flexible and open to negotiations.
-For example, I am open for just bass pay, and also open to adjusting the base salary in exchange for additional equity or a higher bonus percentage, should the company want to offer more shares as part of my compensation.
-Let's build Lumaa together!
+What excites me most about Lumaa is the opportunity to be part of building something impactful.
+I'm very flexible on the compensation structure and am open to adjusting any of these elements.
+My priority is joining a team where I can learn, grow, and make meaningful contributions to Lumaa's success.

+I would welcome the chance to discuss how I can best add value to the team and align my compensation with the company's current stage and needs. **Let's build Lumaa together!**

 ## Why Me